jonmay/USC-CS662/index.md

 30% - Three Homeworks (10% each) \
 40% - Project, comprising proposal (5%), first version of report (5%), in-class presentation (10%), and final report (20%).
 Done in small groups. \
 Written homeworks and project components except for final project report must be submitted on the date listed in the schedule, by 23:59:59 [AoE](https://www.timeanddate.com/worldclock/converter.html). \
-Final project report is due Monday, December 11, 2022, 10:00 AM PST \
+Final project report is due Monday, December 11, 2023, 10:00 AM PST \
 A deduction of 1/5 of the total possible score will be assessed for each late day.
-After five late days, you get a 0 on the assignment (and you should come talk to us because your grade will likely suffer!) \
+After four late days (i.e. on the fifth), you get a 0 on the assignment (and you should come talk to us because your grade will likely suffer!) \
-You have four late days, to be applied as you wish, throughout the entire class, for homeworks and project proposal / first report (NOT final report).
-No deduction will be assessed if a late day is used.
+You have four extension days, to be applied as you wish, throughout the entire class, for homeworks and project proposal / first report (NOT final report).
+No deduction will be assessed if an extension day is used.
+As an example, if an assignment is due November 10, you have two extension days remaining, you submit the assignment on November 12, and your score is 90/100.
+In this case you lose the extension days but your grade is not reduced; it remains 90/100.
+If you have one extension day, you lose it, and your grade is 70/100.
+If you have no extension days, your grade is 50/100.

 ### Contact us